xiongkunlun/HappyTour/README.md

 # HappyTravel
- calculate the cost of each person during tour.
+ a tool to calculate the cost of each person during tour.